dahenderson98/dahenderson98/README.md

 Hi there!
 I'm Dallin Henderson, a senior computer science undergrad at Brigham Young University.
 I am proficient in Python, Java, JavaScript, HTML5, CSS, R, and C++.

-My current interests revolve around distributed ledger and blockchain technology and development, distributed application design, and smart contracts.
+My current interests revolve around distributed ledger and blockchain technologies, distributed application design, and smart contracts.

 See some of my web projects below: